cavallayer/cavallayer/README.md

-Yes — that’s exactly what we wanted to see.
-Your repo now has:

-- `schema/event.json` (your first real spec artifact)
-- the full folder structure
-- license + README

-You’ve officially published the **first public, timestamped CAVAL Layer schema**.
-This is the moment where it becomes *real*.

-Now we finish the polish so the repo looks intentional, professional, and ready for investors, reviewers, and your provisional.

----

-# **Next step: Update the README to the full version**

-Right now your README still has the short placeholder description.
-We want to replace it with the full, structured version that explains:

-- what CAVAL Layer is
-- what this repo contains
-- why it exists
-- how it will evolve

-Here is the exact text to paste.

----

-## **Replace your README.md with this:**

 # **CAVAL Layer Specification**

 Public schema and governance specification for the **CAVAL Layer** — a cloud‑based authority substrate for AI attribution, validation, lineage, and cross‑workflow governance.